-POLICY H4: WINDFALL SITES - Small residential development proposals of 5 dwellings or fewer on infill and redevelopment sites will be supported subject to proposals being well designed and meeting all relevant requirements set out in other policies in this Plan and Borough-wide planning policies and where such development:
+POLICY H2: WINDFALL SITES - Small residential development proposals on infill and redevelopment sites will be supported subject to proposals being well designed and where such development:

-- a) meets a clearly identified housing need for the Parish; - b) is within the settlement boundary or adjacent to the settlement boundary if the proposed development is on previously developed land; - c) is in keeping with the character of the surrounding area; - d) the development is well integrated within the existing village and maintains the residential amenity of neighbouring properties.
+- a) meets a clearly identified housing need for the Parish; - b) is within the settlement boundaries of Witherley or Fenny Drayton or Ratcliffe Culey, unless it is a proposal that complies with other local plan policies that state where and what type of development is acceptable in the countryside. - c) is in keeping with the character of the surrounding area; - d) the development is well integrated within the existing village and maintains the residential amenity of neighbouring properties.
 The scale and form will be complementary to surrounding properties; - e) retains existing important natural boundaries and features such as gardens, trees, hedgerows, footpaths and streams; - f) provides safe vehicular and pedestrian access to the site; and - g) does not reduce garden space to an extent where there is an adverse impact on the character of the area, or the amenity of neighbours.